 The financial statements are prepared on a going concern basis.
 No material uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern exists at the date of the financial statements nor for the foreseeable future.
-This is also a consequence of the structure of the Programme of Activities and Budget (PAB) that grants the continuity of ICCROM activities also for 2023 (second year of the biennial budget).
+This is also a consequence of the structure of the Programme of Activities and Budget (PAB) that grants the continuity of ICCROM activities also for 2024.